pablopertusa/nuwe_data_ml/README.md

 Difficulty   ➡️   Easy

+Expected solution time ➡️ 3 hours. **It is essential to complete your solution within this timeframe,** as it is a critical performance indicator used by the hiring company to evaluate your work.
+The timer will begin when you click the start button and will stop upon your submission.

+---

 ## 🌐 Background

 In an era where biodiversity conservation is becoming increasingly critical, leveraging data science to monitor and protect insect populations is vital.
 This project presents an **engaging opportunity to contribute to environmental science** by predicting the category of insects based on various sensor data inputs.